 Contact Name, Title, and E-mail Address

-Date(s) you plan to hold the drive.
+Date(s) you plan to hold the drive or voting information session.

 Important Note: Students who wish to register must either know their Social Security Number or their New Jersey Driver’s License Number.
 Please be sure that students know this in advance of the registration drive date.